Skip to main content

 • Funding types: Both grants and conditionally repayable grants will be awarded to support the design, launch or scaling of solutions.
 Conditionally repayable grants and their repayment terms will be considered for Proof of Concept and Expansion applications on a case-by-case basis.
 Repayment is expected only if the solution successfully launches and meets key milestones such as financial close.
 See “Which type of grant should I apply for?” for additional details.

 • Geographical focus: Solutions can target any developing country or countries eligible to receive official development assistance (ODA) according to the OECD-DAC List of ODA Recipients.
-We highly encourage solutions that target low-income and least developed countries.
+We highly encourage solutions that target low-income and least-developed countries.

 • Demonstrated potential to benefit predominantly children: We highly encourage applications that can demonstrate direct benefits to children and adolescents.
-Up to USD 500,000 out of the total USD 2 million of available funding are earmarked for this purpose.

 • Developing country applicants and partnerships: We highly encourage applications that fall into any of these categories: